iPlumb3r/pEAr4pEEr/0_Overview/ReadMe.md

 The basic structure is made of 7 concerns
 ![alt text](https://github.com/iPlumb3r/pEAr4pEEr/blob/master/images/Overview_What_1.png)

-Main sub-concerns of each concern
+Each concern could be divided in sub-concerns
 ![alt text](https://github.com/iPlumb3r/pEAr4pEEr/blob/master/images/Overview_What_2_2020-03-24.png)

 Each concern is detailed thanks to a Semantic Concept Model